xItsNickHD/Staff/punish-times.md

 ##Hacking: (Hub)

-1. Hacking in hub is very obscure and is not likely to happen since everyone is able to fly.
+1. Hacking in hub is very obscure and is not likely to happen since donators are able to fly.
 2. If a player is using obvious hacks such as derp or timer(speed) give them a **warning**.
 3. Should they continue, deal out a **1 day ban**.